weikhin/Meraki-Dashboard-Bot/README.md

  2. **`merakiApiKey`** - This is the Meraki Administrator API key.
 This API key will be associated with the dashboard administrator account which generates it and will inherit the same permissions as that account.
 Use a Read-Only administrator API key if you do not want the bot to execute any changes to your Meraki Org
  3. **`token`** - This is the Bot token for the [Webex Bot](https://developer.webex.com/docs/bots)

-Once the application is running (`node Meraki-Bot.JS`), you can interact with the bot either by adding it to a space & @botname or messaging to the bot directly
+Once the application is running (`node Meraki-Bot.JS`), you can interact with the bot either by adding it to a room & @botname or messaging to the bot directly

 Image below show a direct interaction with the bot:
 <img width="654" alt="image" src="https://github.com/user-attachments/assets/a3b9e714-d445-4247-ad6d-b9a8c1237825" />

-Image below show interaction with the bot in a group space:
+Image below show interaction with the bot in a group room:
 <img width="631" alt="image" src="https://github.com/user-attachments/assets/df92bb1b-e7be-4cf7-bf12-bb93a6fdb8f7" />

 The bot will response with data in statistics/value format or it can also be presented in a chart format where applicable.